Gaurav-2803/Notes/SQL/SQL.md

 - A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

 1.  #### JOIN/INNER JOIN

     - This keyword will create the result- set by combining all rows from both the tables where the condition satisfies i.e value of the common field will be the same.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 INNER JOIN table2 ON table1.matching_column = table2.matching_column;`
+         INNER JOIN table2 ON table1.matching_column = table2.matching_column;
+      ```

 2.  #### LEFT JOIN/LEFT OUTER JOIN/LEFT INCLUSIVE JOIN

     - This join returns all the rows of the table on the left side of the join and matches rows for the table on the right side of the join.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 LEFT JOIN table2 ON table1.matching_column = table2.matching_column;`
+         LEFT JOIN table2 ON table1.matching_column = table2.matching_column;
+      ```

 3.  #### LEFT EXCLUSIVE JOIN

     - This join returns all the rows of the table on the left side of the join.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 LEFT JOIN table2 ON table1.matching_column = table2.matching_column WHERE table2.matching_column IS NULL ;`
+         LEFT JOIN table2 ON table1.matching_column = table2.matching_column
+      WHERE
+         table2.matching_column IS NULL;
+      ```

 4.  #### RIGHT JOIN/RIGHT OUTER JOIN/RIGHT INCLUSIVE JOIN

     - This join returns all the rows of the table on the right side of the join and matches rows for the table on the left side of the join.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 RIGHT JOIN table2 ON table1.matching_column = table2.matching_column;`
+         RIGHT JOIN table2 ON table1.matching_column = table2.matching_column;
+      ```

 5.  #### RIGHT EXCLUSIVE JOIN

     - This join returns all the rows of the table on the right side of the join.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 LEFT JOIN table2 ON table1.matching_column = table2.matching_column WHERE table1.matching_column IS NULL ;`
+         LEFT JOIN table2 ON table1.matching_column = table2.matching_column
+      WHERE
+         table1.matching_column IS NULL;
+      ```

 6.  #### OUTER JOIN/FULL OUTER JOIN/FULL JOIN/OUTER INCLUSIVE JOIN

     - The result- set will contain all the rows from both tables.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1 FULL
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 FULL JOIN table2 ON table1.matching_column = table2.matching_column;`
+         JOIN table2 ON table1.matching_column = table2.matching_column;
+      ```

 7.  #### OUTER EXCLUSIVE JOIN

     - This join returns all the rows of the table on the right side and left side of the join exclusive of matching rows.

+      ```
+      SELECT
+         table1.column1,
+         table1.column2,
+         table2.column1
+      FROM
+         table1
-     `SELECT table1.column1,table1.column2,table2.column1 FROM table1 LEFT JOIN table2 ON table1.matching_column = table2.matching_column WHERE table1.matching_column IS NULL OR table2.matching_column IS NULL;`
+         LEFT JOIN table2 ON table1.matching_column = table2.matching_column
+      WHERE
+         table1.matching_column IS NULL
+         OR table2.matching_column IS NULL;
+      ```

 8.  #### SELF JOIN

     - A self join in SQL is a type of inner join that joins a table to itself.
     - In a self join, each row in a table is joined to itself and every other row in that table.

+      ```
+      SELECT
+         column_names
+      FROM
+         table1 T1,
-     `SELECT column_names FROM table1 T1, table1 T2 WHERE condition;`
+         table1 T2
+      WHERE
+         condition;
+      ```

 9.  #### CROSS JOIN

     - The CROSS JOIN is used to generate a paired combination of each row of the first table with each row of the second table.

+      ```
+      SELECT
+         column_names
+      FROM
+         table1
-     `SELECT column_names FROM table1 CROSS JOIN table2;`
+         CROSS JOIN table2;
+      ```

+      ```
+      SELECT
+         column_names
+      FROM
-     `SELECT column_names FROM table1, table2;`
+         table1,
+         table2;
+      ```

 10. #### NATURAL JOIN